prezet/prezet-web/storage/prezet/content/features/frontmatter.md

 ## How Prezet Uses Front Matter

-1. **Content Display**: Your blog’s title, excerpt, and related metadata are rendered in the views.
+1. **Content Display**: Your blog's title, excerpt, and related metadata are rendered in the views.
 2. **SEO Optimization**: The front matter drives SEO tags, including page title, description, and Open Graph image.
 3. **Content Organization**: Fields like `category`, `tags`, and `draft` help categorize, filter, or hide content.